• Skip to primary navigation

 Microwave Play Dough Recipe #kids #preschool

-The classic playdough recipe, cooked on the stove, works great but it takes a lot of elbow-grease stirring and stirring.
+Th classic recipe is cooked on the stove, which works great but it takes a lot of “elbow-grease” stirring and stirring.
 So, when I came across a recipe for MICROWAVE play dough, I had to give it a try.

 Oh my goodness, is this so easy and the play dough turns out just as pliable and deeply colorful as ever.
 I won’t be making the old recipe again!